 Food Rescue Program

 This is an initiative to collect prepared and perishable food from 150 area grocery stores, restaurants, caterers and discount retailers to distribute immediately to those who are hungry.
-Last year, the Foodbank collected more than 5.5 million pounds through this program.
+Last year, over 6.5 million of our donated pounds were through this program.

 For more information, please contact Leonna Benson.